5 Best Drywall Taping Tools in 2022

 Goldblatt G15301 Banjo-Dry Tape

 You don’t need any extra tools to cut the tape as Goldblatt banjo has a serrated tip to do this work.
-Just above the serrated tip, there is an adjustable knob that you can use to control the mudflow.
-So you can use the required amount of mud without wasting any.
+Above the serrated tip is an adjustable knob that you can use to control the mudflow.

 Pros